Sector: Aquaculture, Crop Science, Extractive Industries, Food & Drink, The Environment

 James Hutton Limited works with businesses, organisations and industry groups, collaborating on projects where science and project management are required to create solutions or perhaps support the credibility of developments, provide proof of concept or contribute to feasibility studies.

-Scientists at the James Hutton Institute have a wealth of research on hand that can be applied to real world situations and problems.
-Often, we are approached and asked to find solutions.
+Many James Hutton Limited managed projects are funded by Innovate UK, involving James Hutton Institute scientists who have a wealth of research on hand to apply to real world situations and problems.

 Current Commercial Projects